 And then there was the challenge of the balls.

 Our Quaffle (the reddish-brown ball that scores goals) was a store-bought thing.
 We were out shopping and saw a red ball, and bought it.
 Literally.

 The Bludgers (the balls that Beaters smack at the other team to knock them off their brooms) could not be store-bought rubber balls, Emily maintained, because being hit by by those would not be cool.
 Party Quidditch was not Dodge Ball, apparently.
 So we made ours - super easy.
-Any pattern to make a fabric ball would work but if you'd like our template, it'll be in the download-able pdf file we'll make available later.
+Any pattern to make a fabric ball would work but if you'd like our template, it'll be in the download-able pdf file here.